Making a complaint about a RAUD, RHIP, or RSLP

 - A registrant failing to comply with a limit or condition imposed under the Act, the Regulation, or the Bylaws;

 - A registrant’s professional misconduct, sexual misconduct, or unethical conduct;

-- A registrant’s competence to practice one or more of the three professions that CSHBC regulates; and
+- A registrant’s competence to practise one or more of the three professions that CSHBC regulates; and

-- A physical or mental ailment, an emotional disturbance, or an addiction to alcohol or drugs that impairs a registrant’s ability to practice.
+- A physical or mental ailment, an emotional disturbance, or an addiction to alcohol or drugs that impairs a registrant’s ability to practise.

 The nature of the Inquiry Committee’s investigation depends on the complaint.
 Generally, an investigator interviews the registrant, the complainant (the “respondent”), and any relevant witnesses.
 The investigator may also ask for additional information or documents from the complainant and/or registrant.
 Typically, the investigator will obtain client/patient records from the respondent.